nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

+Try different inputs with variations of the format, to check whether the exceptions are being correctly thrown.
+Also edit the stored data of events.txt to see whether the reaction is correct.
+Do not touch bus_stops.txt and locations.txt for test purposes as they form the data base.
 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}